InterLoop219/Hackly-Holidyas-Space-Racing-Writeups/web/Stolen Research.md

   What sort of OS and kernel is the actor using?
 Give us the kernel release version (the output of the 'uname -r' command).

 ####   Solution:
-  After greping strings with "windows" and "linux" keywords I thought actor used kali linux.
-I asked my teammate with kali to do "uname -r" and it was correct!
+  After grepping strings with "windows" and "linux" keywords, I finally thought that the actor used Kali Linux.
+I asked my teammate with Kali to use the command "uname -r" and the result was correct!

 ### Flag 2 [125 points]:
 ####   Tooling